 The SPAC was established by the CoP in 2013 to provide advice to the CoP and the IAI Directorate regarding the application and design of science in policy and decision making.
 The initial composition of the Committee was approved by the CoP in 2014.
 This group was in charge of drafting the terms of reference of the committee as well as any other rules needed for its function.

-The Integrated Operations and Finance Directorate is the headquarters of the IAI Directorate and is based in Montevideo, Uruguay.
-This Directorate is run by the Executive Director of the IAI, who is elected by the Conference of the Parties and is responsible for the IAI programs and operations.
+The IAI Directorate is based in Montevideo, Uruguay and is run by the Executive Director of the IAI, who is elected by the Conference of the Parties and is responsible for the IAI programs and operations.